SaschaIsele/Connector/docs/developer/decision-records/2024-10-09-vault-authentication-refactor/README.md

 ### Configuration

 A new config value is introduced to the HashiCorp Vault Extension named `edc.vault.hashicorp.auth.method`.
-This value governs which Vault Authentication Service Extension is used from the Vault Auth Registry.
+`edc.vault.hashicorp.auth.method` governs which `HashicorpVaultAuth` implementation is used from `HashicorpVaultAuthRegistry` and is persisted in `HashicorpVaultSettings`.

-Due to the possible differences in the configuration of each authentication method, each Vault Authentication Service Extension comes with its own configuration values.

 ### HashiCorp Vault Client

-Since the client contains a lot of authentication logic, it will also go through a refactoring.
+Since the `HashicorpVaultClient` contains a lot of authentication logic, it will also go through a refactoring.
+The goal of the refactoring, is the removal of the token authentication logic from `HashicorpVaultClient` and to make the authentication logic interchangeable.
+`VaultAuthenticationRegistry` is passed to `HashicorpVaultClient` during creation by `HashicorpVaultServiceExtension`.
-After the refactoring it will only use the `VaultAuthenticationRegistry` based on the configured `edc.vault.hashicorp.auth.method` to fetch the `client_token` that is provided by the Vault Authentication Service Extensions.
+`HashicorpVaultClient` will use `VaultAuthenticationRegistry` based on `edc.vault.hashicorp.auth.method` setting to fetch the `client_token` that is provided by the chosen `HashicorpVaultAuth` implementation.
-The `client_token` will then be used to generate the Headers for the HTTP requests.
+`client_token` will then be used to generate the Headers for the HTTP requests.

 Old `getHeaders()`: